velodrome-finance/contracts/VOTINGESCROW.md

 - Delegating involves modifying the `delegatee` field in the latest `tokenId`'s checkpoint, as well as incrementing the `delegatee`'s `delegatedBalance` field in the `delegatee`'s latest checkpoint.
 - Dedelegating involves deleting the `delegatee` field in the latest `tokenId`'s checkpoint, as well as decrementing the prior `delegatee`'s `delegatedBalance` field in the `delegatee`'s latest checkpoint.
 - Note that for `merge`, only the `to` NFT is allowed to be of type normal permanent.
+- The last two rows refer to functions that exist in `RewardsDistributor`.

 | Function | Empty State | Normal | Normal Permanent | Locked | Managed Permanent |
 | --- | --- | --- | --- | --- | --- |